labex-labs/open-source-labs/docker/play-with-docker/lab-microservice-orchestration/step4.md

-# Step 2: Link Extractor Module with Full URI and Anchor Text
+# Link Extractor Module with Full URI and Anchor Text

 Checkout the `step2` branch and list files in it.